keshvi-srivastava/US-Election-Data-Exploration/Project_Report.md

 For the column 'Citizen Voting-Age Population' we have 56.67 % of values equal to zero.
 With this large percentage of missing values we decide to drop the column/variable as we do not believe that it adds much value to our dataset/

+#### 8. Compare Democratic counties and Republican counties in terms of age, gender, race and ethnicity, and education by computing descriptive statistics and creating plots to visualize the results.
+What conclusions do you make for each variable from the descriptive statistics and the plots?
+#### AGE